 💸 Tip for saving money

 There aren’t many free parking spaces around the Lleida-Pirineus train station.
-If you’re going there by car and want to save money, you could park the car in Balaguer and jump on the train at that station.
+If you’re going by car and want to save money, you could park the car in Balaguer and jump on the train at that station.
 There are free parking spots there.
 You’ll just skip the part from Lleida to Balaguer, but it’s the less interesting section of the journey.

 When does the Tren dels Llacs operate?